mleo8w/byteplusbatchmanager/README.md

     * After a replacement certificate has been successfully issued (verified using "Step 3"), paste its new **Certificate ID** into the **Certificate IDs to Bind** box.
     * Paste the corresponding **Domain** into the **Domains to Bind** box.
     * Click the **Bind Certs to Domain** button to deploy the new certificate to the CDN.

+#### Hosting & DNS Workflow

+This section automates the process of delegating certificate validation to BytePlus.

+1.  **Hosting 0: Push DNS API**
+    * Click this button to find all certificates in your account that require DNS delegation.
+    * The script will automatically create the necessary CNAME records in your BytePlus DNS zone.
+    * The **Certs Ready for Hosting** box will be populated with the Certificate IDs that were processed successfully.

+2.  **Hosting 1: Check & Host**
+    * The Certificate IDs from the previous step will be auto-populated in the main **Certificate IDs** box.
+    * Click this button to verify the DNS records and create the final managed hosting task, enabling auto-renewal.

 ### WAF Management